 > > > . < < <

-(This portion of the Conversation appears in the print issue of the Summer 2017 issue of SSA Magazine.)
+(This Conversation appeared in the print issue of the Summer 2017 SSA Magazine.)

 Rauner: This study has been a very long time in coming.
 Research and evaluation have always been a part of the Educare model.
 One of the most important things about this new study is that it’s focused on children who entered Educare in their very first year of life, with an attention to what it takes to support both children’s and parents’ development in those critical first years.
 We saw exciting findings on parent behaviors and parent attitudes.